 More negative findings

 Things just weren’t adding up in the effort to establish that the potential partner was even a legitimate business.
-Skepticism was confirmed when our agents researched court and police resources, finding that the company’s principal was previously charged with “criminal breach of trust” and there was still a trial proceeding with regional trial courts.
+Scepticism was confirmed when our agents researched court and police resources, finding that the company’s principal was previously charged with “criminal breach of trust” and there was still a trial proceeding with regional trial courts.
 Three other civil damages claims against the principal were discovered, with USD $1.2 million claimed in liabilities.

 By engaging CRI Group to conduct due diligence at the outset, the client was protected from entering a bad deal that could have resulted in severe economic loss and a potentially damaged reputation.